-- Keep your data safe and separated in individual “buckets”
+- Keep your data secure and separated in individual “buckets”

-- Maintain a central master workbook that your colleagues can’t touch
+- Maintain a central master workbook that your colleagues can’t have access to

 - Distribute specific information to other people’s spreadsheets

-Follow the steps below to learn how to filter Excel from one workbook to the other inside Google Drive.
+Follow the steps below to learn how to filter Excel from one workbook to the other.